tatou-tatou/Themes/Stendhal/Panel/README.md

 LemonBoy recently (june, 12th 2014) added support for other buttons than the left click.
 The way he did it was frustrating, so [I did it another way](https://github.com/tatou-tatou/bar) (read the commit [message](https://github.com/tatou-tatou/bar/commit/81861bcddcdb8ed30165d1913d2093fba6120b80)).
 The way I did it is bad, but less useless.
 I will use my fork until he does it properly.

 I also added a patch made by [this guy](https://github.com/pentla/bar), that allows to print the current x coordinate of the clickable area.
+Very useful.

-**My files won't work if you are using the vanilla bar.**
+**My setup won't work if you are using the vanilla bar.**

 To have the same panel as me, put all the scripts in your $PATH.
 Sometimes, it might need another script I put in `~/.bin`, so look for it in the appropriate [place](https://github.com/tatou-tatou/dotfiles/tree/master/.bin).